Google Shopping Online Shop

 Round out your trust indicators with social bookmarking widgets.
 When people “like” your products their “friends” and regular shoppers get positive social signals about your brand and products.
 Remember that “likes” are visible on the voter’s social media profile (offsite) and optionally on your product pages (onsite).
 We recommend not showing “likes” onsite until you have solid numbers to display; “solid numbers” will depend upon what market niche you’re in.

-Both social bookmarking and social following widgets can usually be implemented through a shopping cart plugin.
-You may also wish to use an external widget provider such as AddThis which provides a variety of widget types/styles and also provides custom social media analytics.
+Both social bookmarking and social following widgets can usually be implemented natively in some cases or through a shopping cart plugin.
+You may also wish to use an external widget provider such as this tool which provides widgets for most popular social media platforms.

 8. Price Discounts

 Pretty much all shopping carts allow you to discount prices at the product level, category level or even store level.
-As described above you should always have products on sale, ideally most if not all of your products.
+As described above you should always have products on sale.
+These can be introductory prices, clearance discounts, seasonal sales, or whatever you want.
 Products should show up with the retail price crossed out and the discounted price prominently displayed.
 This is a clear indicator that this item is on sale and how much the shopper will save.
-Also, these “crossed out retail prices” will show up in Google Shopping Ads.
+Also, these “crossed out retail prices” will show up in Google Shopping Ads – this significantly boosts average CTRs and conversions.

 9. Coupons

 Most shopping carts support coupons.
 Coupons are typically provided in offsite ads as a way to generate more traffic/leads.
 Consider presenting special offers in different ad campaigns as a way to get more people clicking/buying.
 Coupons are particularly useful for stores that want to build a repeat customer base such as those that sell clothing, accessories or replenishable items.
-Coupon codes can be presented in your search ads using promo extensions and shopping ads by creating promos in Merchant Center.
+Coupon codes can be presented in your search ads using promo assets and shopping ads by creating promos in Merchant Center.
+You can also add these directly to search ads using campaign level creative elements (headlines/descriptions).

 10. Upselling